 IBCs and LLCs share similarities in that both are legal entities and they both limit a member’s responsibility to his participation as a shareholder or partner.

 If maximum privacy or anonymity is your goal, you should first create a foundation and then an IBC corporation.
 The key is to have the private foundation named onto the board of your IBC corporation, so you are not named specifically as a board member.
 That structure will give you maximum anonymity.

 Another benefit of forming a corporation is that you can use your Panama corporation to establish residency under the Friendly Nations program.
 Creating a corporation is a fast and easy way to help qualify for the popular Friendly Nation visa.

 After you receive your permanent residency status, you can terminate the Panama corporation.
 Maintaining your corporation means that you have to pay annual fees.
 If you are a US citizen you will also be required to report on the existence of your corporation as part of your tax return, even if your corporation holds zero assets.

-Another important advantage to holding your assets under a corporate structure has to do with lawsuits.
+Another important advantage of holding your assets under a corporate structure has to do with lawsuits.
 In the case of someone who attempts to sue you, they would not be able to go after your property since it is not owned by you.
-Instead it is in the name of a Panamanian corporation or a private interest foundation.
+Instead, it is in the name of a Panamanian corporation or a private interest foundation.

 Costs of Creating a Corporation